-Bronchitis is inflammation of the airways, bronchi, in the lung.
+Bronchitis is inflammation of the airways, bronchi, in the lungs.
 Symptoms include coughing up mucus and shortness of breath.
 Bronchitis can be acute or chronic.

-The symptoms of NTM are similar to other lung conditions.
-So similar, in fact, that NTM is sometimes misdiagnosed or not diagnosed at all.
+The symptoms of NTM lung disease are similar to other lung conditions.
+So similar, in fact, that NTM lung disease is sometimes misdiagnosed or not diagnosed at all.
 People can have NTM for months, sometimes years, without knowing it.
-Many people have symptoms, but think it’s due to a lung condition they already have.
+Many people have symptoms, but may think it’s due to a lung condition they already have.

-If this sounds like you, talk to your doctor about whether or not you may be suffering from an NTM lung infection.
+If this sounds like you, talk to your doctor about whether or not you may have an NTM infection.

-Does it sound like you could have an NTM lung infection?
-People just like you have shared their stories in hopes of spreading more awareness about this rare disease.
+Does it sound like you could have NTM lung disease?
+People like you have shared their stories in hopes of spreading more awareness about this disease.